auvantas/NBA-Prompt/NBA-Prompt-2.md

+**Prompt V2**

 **Prompt 2: NBA Player Predictions with Integrated Game Prediction Refinement & Injury Diagnosis Impact**

-**Objective:** To first systematically identify all potentially available players for a specified upcoming NBA game, incorporating injury details; then use that confirmed player pool and injury context to re-evaluate and finalize the overall game prediction derived from Prompt 1; and finally predict the MIN/MAX statistical range (Points, Rebounds, Assists, Threes) for confirmed available players, specifically adjusting for injury impacts on skill focus based on the finalized game context.
+**Objective:** Using the system time To first systematically identify all potentially available players for a specified next upcoming NBA game, incorporating injury details; then use that confirmed player pool and injury context to re-evaluate and finalize the overall game prediction derived from Prompt 1; and finally predict the MIN/MAX statistical range (Points, Rebounds, Assists, Threes) for confirmed available players, specifically adjusting for injury impacts on skill focus based on the finalized game context.

 **Prerequisites:**
 *   Requires Game Prediction Context: This prompt must be run after completing the "NBA Game Prediction" prompt (Prompt 1).
 It relies heavily on the initial outputs (Predicted Winner, Spread, O/U, Score) and the conceptual scratchpad data gathered during that process.